Photo by Robert Kneschke / Shutterstock.com

 It’s not a bad idea to pay attention to the availability of long-term care nearby.
 Nearly 70 percent of people who are 65 and older will eventually develop disabilities and 35 percent will spend time in a nursing home, according to the Family Caregiver Alliance.
 A little basic research on the front end can help you make sure it’s a good one.
 AARP has articles that tell you what to look for.
 For instance: “Assisted Living: What to Ask” and “Assisted Living: Weighing the Options.”

-8. Social life
+8. Social life is rich

 Photographee.eu / Shutterstock.com